Waterfall Way NSW Itinerary

 The Point Lookout – Credit: John Spencer/DPIE

 If you are short of time, the Point Lookout Walking Track is an easy 500m (wheelchair accessible) walk with huge rewards.
-Only 8km off the main road it will not add much time to your journey and it’s more than worth it.
+Only 8km off the main road it will not add much time to your journey.

 If you have time to extend your visit, we suggest you take a couple of these walks: